 Preparing for GAMSAT

-There are four booklets of practice and sample questions that are produced by the examination board, ACER.
+There are five booklets of practice and sample questions that are produced by the examination board, ACER.
 These are the only materials they issue which provide some exposure to the style of questions encountered on the examination.
 Trying to learn undergraduate level Biology and Chemistry, and A level Physics, in a short time is an impossible task.
 The key is to understand what ACER are looking for in potential medical students, and know how to approach the relevant areas.
 Our task is to provide you with the knowledge and the application of topics, which will be of use not just for GAMSAT, but at medical school and beyond.
-It is not uncommon for our students to tell us they still use the notes, as echoed in the anecdote given by one of our tutors, James Foster, in the GradMed video.
-This is where our fifteen years of experience comes to the fore.
+It is not uncommon for our students to tell us they still use the notes produced with us later at medical school.
+This is where our eighteen years of experience comes to the fore.